janpaepke/ScrollMagic/README.md

 -   mobile compatibility
 -   event management
 -   support for responsive web design
--   object oriented programming and object chaining
+-   object-oriented programming and object chaining
--   readable, centralized code and intuitive development
+-   readable, centralized code, and intuitive development
 -   support for both x and y direction scrolling (even both on one page)
 -   support for scrolling inside div containers (even multiple on one page)
 -   extensive debugging and logging capabilities